ThaoPham96/DeepARV/README.md

 - tensorflow version 2.12.0

 ### Codes and data availability
-DeepARV includes pre-trained model and evaluation.
+DeepARV includes trained models of DeepARV-Sim and DeepARV-ChemBERTa models and their evaluation.
 DDI risks between ARVs and comedication is available at (https://www.hiv-druginteractions.org/).

 ### Usages
-Find DeepARV_API file for example.
+Find DeepARV_Sim_PubChemAPI and DeepARV_Chemberta_PubChemAPI files for example.
 Given a drug pair of ARV and comedication of interest, our pre-trained DeepARV will ouput the DDI risk with confidence level.
 ![Example](example_output.png)

 ### Contact